Setting up Argo CD with Helm

 What is Argo CD?

-With this workflow security is improved too.
-A connection to the cluster, either from the developers laptop or from a CI/CD system, is no longer needed as changes are pulled from the Git repository by a Kubernetes Operator running inside the cluster.
+A connection to the cluster, either from the developer's laptop or from a CI/CD system, is no longer needed because changes are now pulled from the Git repository by a Kubernetes operator that's running inside the cluster.

 Requirements

-To create the chart we make a directory and place two files in it:
+To create the umbrella chart, we make a directory in our Git repository:

 charts/argo-cd/Chart.yaml